tobega/tailspin-v0/README.md

 # tailspin-v0

+## Status
+The next step in the evolution of Tailspin is coming up, starting work in https://github.com/tobega/tailspin-v0.5

+The syntax will mainly remain the same, but some things will be reworked from learnings in https://tobega.blogspot.com/2024/01/usability-in-programming-language.html

+The implementation will also be redone from scratch, aiming at using tree-sitter and graal-vm Truffle

+This repo still contains a working copy of the Tailspin evolution up until 2024-01-27.

+## Introduction
 Tailspin simplifies data transfer and the processing of data according to rules and conditions.
 Thanks to its declarative data structures and corresponding condition matching syntax, many algorithms look exactly like the specification, for example, compare the